WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 Maximizing **quality of experience (QoE)** for **interactive video streaming** has been a long-standing challenge, as its delay-sensitive nature makes it more vulnerable to **bandwidth fluctuations**.
 While **reinforcement learning (RL)** has demonstrated great potential, existing works are either limited by fixed models or require enormous data/time for online adaptation, which struggle to fit time-varying and diverse network states.

 In this essay, I will introduce our project ***Fiammetta***, a **meta-reinforcement-learning (Meta-RL) based congestion control algorithm** that aims to tackle the above challenge.
 To begin with, we performed a large-scale measurement on the interactive video service of ***Tencent WeCom*** to study real-world network fluctuations.
 Surprisingly, our analysis shows that, compared to time-varying network metrics, **network statistics exhibit noticeable short-term continuity**, which offers opportunities for few-shot learning methods such as meta-learning.
 Building on short-term continuity, *Fiammetta* accumulates learning experiences through offline meta-training and enables fast online adaptation to changing network states through a few gradient updates.
-The results show that *Fiammetta* outperforms existing algorithms significantly, i**mproving video bitrate by 3.6%-16.2% without increasing stalling rate**.
+The results show that *Fiammetta* outperforms existing algorithms significantly, improving video bitrate by **3.6%-16.2%** without increasing stalling rate.

 The related [paper](https://waterhyacinthinnanhu.github.io/assets/pdf/Fiammetta.pdf) I co-authored: *"From Ember to Blaze: Swift Interactive Video Adaptation via Meta-Reinforcement Learning"* will be published at **INFOCOM'23** in this May.